Cute Moth, Fear of Moths

 Unlike some other insects, moths do not bite or sting and pose no real risk.
 They simply want to dance in the moonlight and find some romance before their lives come to an end.
 By understanding what drives their behaviour, we can appreciate moths in a less fear-inducing light.

-Prove Methods For Overcoming The Fear Of Moths
+Proven Methods For Overcoming The Fear Of Moths

 Getting over the fear of moths can be accomplished in a short time with the right therapeutic techniques.
 Some of the proven methods to get over a moth phobia are: